Hyundai Ioniq Hybrid review

-You can get the Hyundai Ioniq with three different electrified engines – a pure electric option, a plug-in hybrid and the full hybrid we’re reviewing here.
+The Hyundai Ioniq is offered with three different powertrains – a pure-electric option, a plug-in hybrid and the full hybrid we’re reviewing here.
 The Ioniq Hybrid is a direct competitor to the ever-popular Toyota Prius.

-It even has a similar long, tapering silhouette and hatchback body, which makes it good as a family hatchback as well for anyone after an efficient yet affordable car.
-Otherwise, the styling is a bit generic and forgettable but is certainly inoffensive.
+It even has a similar long, tapering silhouette and hatchback body, which makes it a good family car and suitable for anyone after efficient yet affordable transport.
+Otherwise, the styling is a bit generic and forgettable.

-The Ioniq Hybrid is powered by a 104bhp, 1.6-litre petrol engine, which is paired with a 43bhp electric motor and 1.56kWh battery.
-The latter is only there to assist the engine, though: unlike the plug-in version, the basic Ioniq Hybrid isn't capable of travelling on pure electric power for any great distance.
+The Ioniq Hybrid is powered by a 104bhp, 1.6-litre petrol engine, paired with a 43bhp electric motor and 1.56kWh battery.
+The latter is only there to assist the engine: unlike the Plug-In, the Ioniq Hybrid isn't capable of travelling on electric power for any great distance.

-It’ll creep around on electric power at manoeuvring speeds, but otherwise the engine will always be in play, and it’s not the quietest at higher revs.
+It’ll creep around on electric power at manoeuvring speeds, but otherwise the engine is always in play, and it’s not quiet at higher revs.

-Still, with fuel economy at a claimed 62.8mpg and CO2 emissions of 103g/km, it promises very low fuel and running costs, although – like the Prius – recent changes to the way cars are tested for economy has seen the CO2 figure creep up, so it’s no longer exempt from the London Congestion Charge.
+Still, with fuel economy claimed at 62.8mpg and CO2 emissions of 85g/km, it promises low running costs, although it’s not exempt from the London Congestion Charge.

-The Ioniq Hybrid is an attractive company-car option, with a low Benefit-in-Kind (BiK) rate of 19%, which works out at around £1,700 a year in company-car tax for the next three years.
+The Ioniq Hybrid is an attractive company-car option, with a low Benefit-in-Kind (BiK) rating resulting in a bill of around £1,700 a year in company-car tax for the next three years.

-Standard equipment is good, with alloy wheels, a leather steering wheel, air-conditioning, rear parking sensors, adaptive cruise control, Bluetooth and DAB radio included on the entry-level model.
+Standard equipment is good, with 15-inch alloy wheels, rear parking sensors, cruise control, a leather steering wheel included on event the entry-level model.

-The interior of the Ioniq is straightforward – solid-feeling and well designed, although it does feel a little cheap in certain areas.
-From the easy way it drives to the logical interior, the Ioniq Hybrid is a car that anyone could to jump in and drive straight away.
+The interior of the Ioniq Hybrid is straightforward – solid-feeling and well designed, although it does feel a little cheap in certain areas.
+From the easy way it drives to the logical interior, this is a car that anyone could to jump in and drive straight away.